Roberto De Zerbi

-Roberto De Zerbi (/it/; born 6 June 1979) is an Italian professional football manager and former player, who is currently the head coach of Ligue 1 club Marseille.
+Roberto De Zerbi (/it/; born 6 June 1979) is an Italian professional football head coach and former player who is the head coach of club Tottenham Hotspur.

 Playing career

 De Zerbi started his professional career at AC Milan.
 He spent four seasons on loan to lower divisions clubs (Serie B to Serie C2).
 He spent 1999–2000 Serie C1 season in Como along with Alberto Comazzi and Luca Saudati of Milan.
 Half of the registration rights were also sold to Salernitana in the 2000–01 and 2001–02 season.
 In June 2002, Milan bought back De Zerbi from Salernitana, and subsequently sold him to Foggia.

 De Zerbi signed for Serie B side Napoli from Catania for €2.5 million in 2006.

 On 8 February 2010, Napoli announced his loan transfer to Romanian Liga I club CFR Cluj, with the deal being made permanent on 31 August 2010 on a three-year contract.